-College costs are usually split up into two distinct categories:
+College costs are usually split in two distinct categories:

-Most colleges provide Indirect Cost/Life Budget estimates on student award letters, and you can often find this information on financial aid webpages.
-These are estimated amounts based on the average amount a student at that college spends out-of-pocket for personal expenses, books, transportation, housing if living off-campus, etc. If a college does not provide this information, rest assured that DecidED will provide a conservative estimate of these numbers for you to use for planning purposes.
-This information is critical for your college planning!
+Most colleges provide life budget estimates within student award letters.
+You can also find this information on financial aid webpages.
+These numbers are estimated amounts based on average out-of-pocket student expenses.
+If a college does not provide this information, rest assured that DecidED will provide a conservative estimate of these numbers for you.
+This information is critical for your college planning.

 Generally, most students can expect the following costs to be under the College Bill and Life Budget categories: